tapansgupta777/STM32-Based-IMU-with-USB-C/README.md

 ## 1. Project Overview

 > NOTE :
-> This project is a result of independent, self-directed study into professional PCB and circuit design.
+> This project is a result of independent, self-directed study into professional PCB and circuit design
 > I have implemented an industry-standard design flow modeled after professional methodologies
 > .
 As this is a learning-focused implementation,
 > certain oversights or errors may exist.
 I highly value constructive feedback,